Robert Bernstein, top publishing executive, dead at 96

 Bernstein headed Human Rights Watch from its founding to 1998, but later became a critic, saying the organization was unduly focused on Israel and relatively indifferent to human rights violations by neighboring Arab countries.
 In 2010, he started Advancing Human Rights, which advocated the internet as a way of protecting freedom of expression.

-Bernstein’s memoir was his only book, but he was a muse for at least one author.
+Bernstein’s was a muse for at least one author.
 In “Speaking Freely,” he remembered corresponding frequently with Geisel and visiting his studio in La Jolla, California, where “Dr. Seuss” would read from a work in progress.
 In 1982, for Bernstein’s 25th anniversary with Random House, Geisel honored him with an original poem:

 Since that memorable day